Seldom: An Anonymity Network with Selective Deanonymization: High-Level Overview of

 \section{High-Level Overview of \name}

-We now give a high-level overview of the design of \name before diving into its technical details in the following Sections~\ref{sec:authentication}~and~\ref{sec:deanonymization}.
-First, we begin however by laying out the threat model considered in this work.
+In this section, we give a high-level overview of \name's design and the assumed threat model before we describe \name's technical details in greater depth in the following Sections~\ref{sec:authentication}~and~\ref{sec:deanonymization}.